grnet/team-collaboration-toolkit/docs/index.rst

 Ansible collections for team collaboration
 ==========================================

-A collection of modules to set up team collaboration software on Debian.
+A collection of modules to set up team collaboration software, mostly Nextcloud (including Nextcloud Talk with High Preformance Backend) on Debian.
+See :ref:`usage` for a quick start.

 .. toctree::
    :caption: General